NYSC Mulls New Communication Strategy to Boost Public Perception

 Oghenevwede Ohwovoriole in Abuja

-He made the disclosure at the 2025 Combined IPR, Protocol, FoI and Media Officers conference with the theme, ‘Building Capacity of NYSC Public Relations Officers for Strategic Communication and Reputation Management,’ organised by the scheme in Abuja, Monday.
+He made the disclosure at the 2025 Combined IPR, Protocol, FoI and Media Officers with the theme, “Building Capacity of NYSC Public Relations Officers for Strategic Communication and Reputation Management,” organised by the scheme in Abuja, Monday.

 “It should be a bottom to top thing and not top to bottom.
 It shouldn’t be the directors but you the public relations officers.
 The directors’ duty will be to look and see if it aligns with the NYSC Act.”

-He also tasked the scheme’s media director to create a chat room to interact with prospective corps members (PCMs) to handle issues bordering on their registration challenges.
+He also tasked the scheme’s media director to create a chat room to interact with Prospective Corps Members (PCMs), to handle issues of bordering on their registration challenges.

 “These engagements have been instrumental in sharpening our skills and deepening our understanding of effective corporate image management.”